 - State and local general sales taxes

-To be deductible, the tax must be imposed on you and must have been paid during your tax year.
+To be deductible, the tax must be imposed on you and you must have paid it during your tax year.
 Taxes may be claimed only as an itemized deduction on Form 1040, Schedule A (PDF), Itemized Deductions.

 - Any estimated taxes you paid to state or local governments during the year, and

 - Any prior year's state or local income tax you paid during the year.